Skip to Content

 • Cruel or barbarous treatment - acts that put your life in danger or could have caused serious bodily harm

-• Drug or alcohol abuse - this ground can have serious implications on child custody and/or visitation
+• Drug or alcohol abuse - this ground can have profound implications on child custody and/or visitation

-• Indignities - this can be a catch-all for other intolerable conducts
+• Indignities - this can be a catch-all for other intolerable conduct

 Does divorce from bed and board affect your spousal rights?
 Absolutely.
-If the divorce is granted by a judge, then the accused spouse may no longer cohabitate with their partner in any way, and may not receive their property if they happen to pass away.
+If a judge grants the divorce, then the accused spouse may no longer cohabitate with their partner in any way and may not receive their property if they happen to pass away.
 In some cases, they may even lose their right to the inheritance of the marital home.
 If both spouses reconcile, they will be able to recover those rights.
+Understanding these complexities is vital to protect your rights and interests if this type of separation is pursued.

-Common Divorce Case Issues That Our Divorce Attorneys Firm Can Assist With
+Common Divorce Issues That Our Firm Can Assist With

 The following issues are common during a divorce case: